PhD in Counseling

 Regent University

-Regent University offers a fully-online PhD in Counseling & Psychology-Addictions Counseling with a Christian worldview.
+Regent University offers a fully-online PhD in Counseling & Psychological Studies – Addictions Counseling with a Christian worldview.
 The program is suited for students who already have counseling licensure or do not wish to seek licensure as the curriculum is research-focused.
 Students complete 51 credit hours of coursework covering topics such as qualitative methods, statistics, psychometrics, and advanced counseling skills.
 The program follows a cohort model with new students admitted in the fall, spring, and summer terms.
 Applicants must have a master’s degree in a mental health field with a minimum 3.5 GPA, preferably with coursework in research methods, statistics, counseling, and ethics.
 Work experience in a counseling-related field is also highly desirable.
 Selected applicants will be invited to attend a mandatory online interview before they are officially accepted into the program.
 Regent University also offers numerous online master’s degrees in counseling, including addiction counseling and marriage and family therapy.

 University of Louisiana at Monroe

-Careers with a PhD in Counseling
+Careers With a PhD in Counseling

 Our counseling career guides provide more information about the degree requirements, licensure processes, average salaries, and job outlooks for licensed counselors including: